Mitgliederverzeichnis der Jüdischen Gemeinde zu Berlin

 Hans Finke was born on August 12, 1920, in Berlin, Germany.
 His father, Julius Finke (1882-1943), was a merchant from Petrzkowitz, Poland (Pietrzkowice, Poland); his mother died when he was an infant.
 His father married Ella in 1922.
 Hans’s half-sister, Ursula, was born on June 30, 1923.
 They were not a strictly observant Jewish family though they attended a liberal synagogue and participated in the Jewish community.
 Julius owned a dry goods store outside of Berlin, but in 1923 he lost the store due to poor economic conditions.
 The family moved to Berlin where Julius and Ella worked various jobs and rented out rooms.
 Hans attended public school and went to Hebrew school once a week.

 On January 30, 1933, Hitler was elected Chancellor of Germany.
 By summer, increasingly anti-Semitic policies severely restricted the civil rights and actions of German Jews.
 Hans left the German public school and attended a Jewish school.
 In 1934, he left school and began a four year apprenticeship as an electrician with a Jewish contractor.
-After the Nuremberg Laws were instituted in 1935, establishing legal persecution of Jews along racial lines, Hans’s Jewish boss fled Germany.
+After the Nuremberg Laws were instituted in 1935, establishing legal persecution of Jews along racial lines, Hans' Jewish boss fled Germany.
 Hans found a job with a small company, and in 1938, took his journeyman’s exam, but as a Jew, he did not receive his results or his certification.
 The same year, his family was forcibly removed from their home and relocated to a flat in one of the poorest sections of Berlin.
 The overcrowded building was under constant Nazi guard.
 His parents were forced into factory work and his sister worked as a seamstress.
 Hans began working for the Alfred Skaruppe Co., a private contracting firm owned by non-Nazis, and he worked for the Air Ministry from 1938-1941.
 Food was scarce and Jews were unable to purchase many goods.
 On weekends, Hans would remove his Star of David armband, an action punishable by death, and walk to the country.
 A sympathetic farmer provided him with 100 pound sacks of potatoes, which he would carry home.

 Hans helped the British restore power to Bergen-Belsen, now a displaced persons camp, and in October he returned to Berlin to find his sister.
-Ursula lived in hiding throughout the war but was recognized by a Jew working for the Gestapo while standing on a train platform.
+Ursula lived in hiding throughout the war, but was recognized by a Jew working for the Gestapo while standing on a train platform.
 To avoid arrest, she jumped in front of a train, shattering her leg.
-She was arrested and kept shackled to a bed in the Jewish hospital for 8 months, until liberation.
+She was arrested and kept shackled to a bed in the Jewish hospital for eight months, until liberation.
 Hans also was given his journeyman’s electrician exam results and certificate.

-He returned to Bergen-Belsen and worked for the British Army until 1947, and then for the American Jewish Distribution Committee, in the Warburg-Children’s Home.
+He returned to Bergen-Belsen and worked for the British Army until 1947, and then for the American Jewish Joint Distribution Committee, in the Warburg-Children’s Home.
 He met Alice Redlich, a German Jewish nurse, who had come from England to work for the Jewish Committee for Relief Abroad.
 They married in Bergen-Belsen on June 20, 1948.
-With Alice pregnant with their first child, the couple emigrated to the United States on August 26, 1949.
+With Alice pregnant with their first child, the couple immigrated to the United States on August 26, 1949.
 They settled in Chicago where John had relatives.
 Soon after, the first of their four children was born.
 Hans changed his name to John.
 They changed their surname to Fink and became citizens in 1955.
 John became known in the local Jewish community as a tireless crusader for Holocaust related concerns.
 He died on December 20, 2000, at the age of 81.

 Alice Redlich was born August 12, 1920, in Berlin, Germany, to Georg and Ella Messer Redlich.
 Georg, born on August 8, 1884, was a salesman and World War I veteran from Schlabendorf, Germany.
 Ella was born on April 9, 1893, in Berlin.
 Alice's brother Heinz Alfred was born on June 9, 1923.
 The family considered themselves Germans who were Jewish.
 They celebrated high holidays, irregularly attended synagogue, and did not keep a kosher house.
 The children went to public schools.
 Alice attended Hebrew school three times per week and also belonged to a German Jewish youth group that was more social than religious.
 In 1932, Georg became formally affiliated with the Jewish Community, reporting official Jewish deaths to the religious and civil authorities.
 In 1932, Georg became formally affiliated with the Jewish Community, reporting official Jewish deaths to the religious and civil authorities.